 To diagnose asthma, the lung function is measured.
 With a spirometer, the blowing force and other characteristics of respiration are measured.
 In order to determine whether there is an allergy, a skin test or RAST test is done.

-In a skin test, possible allergic substances are injected into the skin.
+With a skin test, possible allergic substances are injected into the skin.
 If a person is allergic to the substance, a swelling arises.
 With a RAST test, blood is tested for specific allergens.
 This test can already be done in infants.

 It is not possible to cure asthma.
 But nowadays it is possible to grow old with it, regardless of the age at which the disease begins.
 One will eventually find a way to deal with asthma as well as possible.